benlumia007/backdrop/readme.md

 </pre>

 ## Registering and Booting Backdrop.
-Please note that the Backdrop isn't launched until an instance of its `Backdrop\Core\Application` class is created and its `boot()` check the Backdrop\booted() function before attempting to create a new app.
+Please note that the Backdrop isn't launched until an instance of its `Backdrop\Core\Application` class is created and its `boot()`, check the Backdrop\booted() function before attempting to create a new app.
 If one exists, then it should use the existing instance via the `Backdrop\app()` helper function.
 <pre>
 // Create a new application
 $slug = Backdrop\booted ?
 Backdrop\app() : new Backdrop\Core\Application();